contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Commits a serious sin while holding a position of authority or trust in the Church or the community.
 * Commits a serious sin that is widely known.

 See [32.6.1.4](32-repentance-and-membership-councils.md#32614-violations-of-trust) for when a council is required.
+See [32.6.3.3](32-repentance-and-membership-councils.md#32633-embezzling-church-funds) if a member was involved in embezzlement of Church funds or property.

 #### 32.6.2.5 Some Other Acts